spiel0meister/spiel0meister/README.md

 ## LANGUAGES

 -   C#
--   Javascript/Typescript (most worked with)
+-   Javascript/Typescript
--   Python
+-   Python (most experience)
+-   Rust (some experience, to be improved)